 The difficulty in how to count views is visible even in YouTube’s user interface.
 When looking at the view stats within YouTube it’s obvious that YouTube itself isn’t so sure either about how to count them.
 In fact, they are not sure

-- which of your views is real,
+- which of your views are real or fake,

 - which are worth counting,